UM-Dearborn Canvas Policies

 All courses from Banner will automatically have a corresponding Canvas course site created (policies about accessing these sites are outlined in additional sections below).

 Canvas support personnel can manually create a "model / work-in-progress" site if faculty wish to start developing a course before the official course site is created or wish to collaborate or share their work with other faculty members on campus.
-Canvas sites are only to be used for academic courses or very specialized projects upon approval of the University Coordinator of Digital Education.
+The use of UM-Dearborn Canvas is generally reserved for official UM-Dearborn courses offered for credit toward degrees and certificates.
+In a limited number of cases, UM-Dearborn Canvas has been used for non-course related instruction, though there is a limited support staff available for Canvas across campus.
 Projects for professional development, scholarships, grants, file sharing, etc. should consider using other university resources such as U-M Google Sites, U-M Google Drive, or U-M Box.
+The UM-Dearborn Alternative Learning Management Solutions guide is available to outline these other resources and the features they offer.

-Canvas course enrollment is automatically updated from Banner four times per day.
+Canvas course enrollment is automatically updated from Banner six times per day.

-Faculty must be assigned to the course by the Office of Registration & Records (via department administration) to get access to the course Canvas site.
-Faculty removed from an instructor role in Banner will only be removed from the Canvas site on either the first day of the semester, the day following the end of the add-drop period, or two weeks before the start of the course evaluation period.
+Faculty must be assigned to the course as the instructor of record by the Office of the Registrar (via department administration) to get access to the course Canvas site.
+Faculty removed from an instructor role in Banner will be removed from the Canvas site after the first day of the semester (not during the early access period).

 Canvas support personnel can add librarians or teaching assistants (including lab assistants) to a Canvas site upon request from the instructor of record.
 Additional approval may be required depending on any individual department or unit policies.
 Canvas support personnel cannot add anyone as a teacher or student to a course manually.
 This must be done through official procedures, as outlined above.

-This information is aligned with the Classroom and Learning Management System Course Access Policy, approved by the UCDC on December 10, 2015, and the Learning Management System Course Access Procedure, approved by the UM-Dearborn UCDC Digital Education Subcommittee on December 6, 2017..
+This information is aligned with the Classroom and Learning Management System Course Access Policy and the Learning Management System Course Access Procedure.

 All courses and sections crosslisted in Banner will also be automatically crosslisted in Canvas.
-Canvas support personnel can also manually combine multiple sections of the same course together upon faculty request.
+Canvas support personnel can also manually combine multiple sections of the same course with the same instructor(s) of record together upon request by one of the instructors of record.
+Independent study or other similar courses may not be combined with any other courses.
 Additional approval may be required depending on any individual department or unit policies.

 Please note: electronic course evaluations will be generated based upon Canvas courses and enrollments.
 Courses manually combined in Canvas will be evaluated as one course.
 Please keep this in mind when requesting courses be manually combined, as it may affect tenure and promotion or annual reviews (check with your department in you are unsure).

-Access to Canvas courses can be extended for faculty and specific students who are given an "I" grade.
-Please contact your unit's Canvas support personnel for the unit-specific procedure for extending Canvas access.
+Access to Canvas courses can be extended for faculty and specific students who are given an "I" grade and have completed an incomplete contract.
+Canvas access for the student and instructor of record will be extended to the completion date on the incomplete contract (there will be no additional extended window for grading).
+Please contact your unit's Canvas support personnel to complete the unit-specific procedure for extending Canvas access.
 Students with an "I" grade cannot be added to any other course(s) to complete their work.

-This information is aligned with the Classroom and Learning Management System Course Access Policy, approved by the UCDC on December 10, 2015.
+This information is aligned with the Classroom and Learning Management System Course Access Policy.

 Please see the Video Use in Online Courses policy for information on how copyright law applies to videos places in Canvas (or any other online educational environment).
 This policy was created by Jack Bernard, Associate General Counsel of University of Michigan.